 Every two seconds, the gardenlet checks that the seed cluster’s

 If that is the case, the gardenlet renews the lease in the Garden cluster in the

 GardenletReady condition in the

 Similarly to the

-node-lifecycle-controller inside the kube-controller-manager, the gardener-controller-manager features a
+node-lifecycle-controller inside the

-seed-lifecycle-controller that will set the
+seed-lifecycle-controller that sets

 GardenletReady condition to

 Unknown in case the gardenlet fails to renew the lease.